 Do you have questions about VELscope® or about oral cancer screening in Chicago and Skokie, Illinois?
 Read our FAQ page!
 We also invite you to call North Dental Professionals at 773-774-1272.
-Our team will be happy to provide you with additional information and help you make an appointment with our dentist, Dr. Paul Chaiken.
+Our team will be happy to provide you with additional information and help you make an appointment with our dentists, Dr. Paul Chaiken or Dr. Robert Kurtz.

 What is VELscope?

 VELscope is an oral disease visualization device and is most frequently used to diagnose oral cancer.